BROADSoftware/pvdf/README.md

 # pvdf

+## TODO
+- Fix 'No topolvm storage class' (Update topolvm annotation token)
+- Remove the test on pvscanner (Must be in pvdf-system namespace).
+Instead add some timestamp to information
+- Or refactor the logic.
+(Also, insert in some monitoring stuff)

 ## Overview

 `pvdf` stand for 'PersistentVolume Disk Free'.
 The idea is to provide a quick an useful view of all disk usage on a Kubernetes cluster hosting some PersistentVolume.